Information about our projects will be regularly shared in our e-newsletter, sector emails and social media.

 The first bench in Western Australia was launched by the Hon.
 Simone McGurk, MLA – Minister for Child Protection; Women’s Interests; Prevention of Family and Domestic Violence; Community Services and Dr Brad Pettit – Mayor, City of Fremantle in 2018.

 The Purple Bench Project does not currently receive any funding.
-This means organisations or other registrants are responsible for all costs (e.g., bench and the plaque) associated with their local Purple Bench.
+This means organisations or other registrants are responsible for all costs (e.g. bench and the plaque) associated with their local Purple Bench.

 CWSW provide in-kind support for registrants by providing the information required to successfully install and launch their Purple Bench.